apalermo01/Covid-19-correlation-analysis/README.md

 ### 2) Covid-19 data cleaning.ipynb

 This is the detailed column-by-column data cleaning process that went into preparing the Covid-19 data analysis notebook, including a detailed analysis of invalid datapoints.

-### Key Findings

-- starting policies related to closing houses of worship is correlated with correlated with a large decrease in case acceleration
-- stopping mask requirements are correlated with a large decrease in cases, but an increase in case and death acceleration

-- The fact that these policies are correlated with and increase or decrease in cases does not imply that they caused the decrease.
-To gain insight into a causal relationship, I plan to introduce a linear regression step that estimates the impact of each policy type on the overall change in cases and deaths.
-This is a replication of the work done by [Klimek et al.](https://www.nature.com/articles/s41562-020-01009-0?fbclid=IwAR0RLAeAfgUIpGqwlKD8nHvdtbrj_pPvpG54hPWXaATp0vjtw9z47wUfsjs)